Categories

 REVIEW:

 Like several other Trek authors (in this instance, i.e. Peter David, Vonda N. McIntyre), Dillard is effective in freshly mining the franchise’s primary characters and conveying them as believably as one could.
 Still, even Dillard’s solid literary talents can’t fix The Nexus’ preposterous nature into anything resembling dramatic Trek storytelling.
 Given how The Nexus was abandoned by the franchise as a single one-and-done concept, Dillard is left too little substance that is legitimately compelling to work from.
-This assessment of implausibility applies equally to The Nexus and Data’s eye-rolling emotion chip crisis.
+This assessment of eye-rolling implausibility applies equally to The Nexus and Data’s emotion chip crisis.

 Hence, Dillard’s work predictably falls short of McIntyre’s underrated movie novelizations of Star Treks II and III exploring the unintended repercussions of The Genesis Device.
 More so, unlike Peter David’s stellar Star Trek: The Next Generation – Imzadi, Dillard doesn’t have access to a far better Trek time-warping concept: the Guardian of Forever.

 As with much of the film’s cast, J.M.
-Dillard at least imbues Star Trek: Generations with more class than its hackneyed storyline frankly merits.
+Dillard at least imbues Star Trek: Generations with more class than its hackneyed plot frankly merits.
 Still, for fans who enjoy Star Trek: Generations onscreen as is, Dillard’s novelization makes for a welcome treat.
 Casual readers, otherwise, ought to find her novel as a slightly above-average adaptation.

 ADDITIONAL FEATURES: